Safeguard your personal information

 - Provide data to help us recover stolen property

 - Record the make, model and serial number of your property.

 - Take precautions where you live, study and work.

-- Keep your residence doors locked at all times whether you live on or off campus.
+- Keep your doors locked at all times whether you live on- or off- campus.

 - Lock up wallets, purses, jewellery, and other valuables.
 Don’t just put them in or under your desk.

-- Develop a relationship with neighbours or co-workers and check on one another often.
+- Develop a relationship with neighbors or co-workers and check on one another often.